Object Location Worksheets

 Choose a Reference Point – Select a clear reference point that helps define the object’s location.
 The reference point can be another object, a person, or a specific area or landmark.

-Use Position Words – Utilize appropriate position words or prepositions to describe the object’s location relative to the reference point.
-Some common position words include above, below, beside, between, in front of, behind, near, far, inside, outside, on, and under.
+Use Position Words – Use clear position words, also called prepositions, to describe where an object is in relation to something else.
+Common examples include above, below, beside, between, in front of and behind, near, far, inside, outside, on, and under.
+These words help make descriptions more precise and easier to understand.

 Be Specific – Provide additional details to help clarify the object’s location, such as distance, orientation, or other distinguishing features.